bytemaster/Boost.RPC/README.md

 I wanted to have the benefits of protocol buffers, without the pitfalls of using code generation.
-I also wanted to leverage other benefits of Boost.IDL to enable reflection as well as serialization in other formats such as JSON.
+I also wanted to leverage other benefits of Boost.Reflect to enable reflection as well as serialization in other formats such as JSON.

 My solution looks like this: